auth0/docs/aspnet-owin-tutorial.md

 #### Log out

-To clear the cookie generated on login, use the `HttpContext.GetOwinContext().Authentication.SignOut(DefaultAuthenticationTypes.ExternalCookie)` method.
+To clear the cookie generated on login, use the `HttpContext.GetOwinContext().Authentication.SignOut()` method.

 #### Download the sample